 Solely funded by donations and grants - not property taxes.

-PHASE II rehab and expansion is underway, but we need your help!
+PHASE II expansion will begin in July, but we still need your support!

 $250.00 = RAILING POST